thomasWeise/moptipy/README.md

 We *always* must maintain high coding and documentation standards from the very beginning.
 While `moptipy` may still be far from achieving these goals, at least we try to get there.

-Anyway, you can find our [full `make` build](https://thomasweise.github.io/moptipy/Makefile.html) running all the tests, doing all the static analyses, creating the documentation, and creating and packaging the distribution files [here](https://thomasweise.github.io/moptipy/Makefile.html).
+Anyway, you can find our [full `make.sh` build script](https://thomasweise.github.io/moptipy/make_sh.html) running all the tests, doing all the static analyses, creating the documentation, and creating and packaging the distribution files [here](https://thomasweise.github.io/moptipy/make_sh.html).
-Besides the [basic `moptipy` dependencies](https://thomasweise.github.io/moptipy/requirements-dev_txt.html), it requires [a set of additional dependencies](https://thomasweise.github.io/moptipy/requirements-dev_txt.html).
-These are all automatically installed during the build procedure.
+As said, it basically uses the [pycommons unified build process](https://thomasweise.github.io/pycommons/#unified-build-process-pycommons-dev-building).
 The build only works under Linux.